-A running theme during the Sep 2017 OCR/ NIST HIPAA Security conference was that providers and business associates must be cognizant of the fact that Cybersecurity issues can impact patient care.
 How often do we hear a provider say – “My priority is my patient, I don’t have time for other things”.
 Well, it is a fact that if Cybersecurity issues impact the confidentiality, integrity or availability of a provider’s patient information, then patient care will most likely be impacted.
+A running theme during previous OCR/ NIST HIPAA Security conference was that providers and business associates must be cognizant of the fact that Cybersecurity issues can impact patient care.

 We are currently at the hotbed for Cybersecurity activity in the healthcare industry.
 A data explosion is taking place causing unprecedented security risk.
 This data explosion is resulting from many actions such as digitizing the patient record, sharing patient information across venues, data-based collaborative care, the use of analytics to enhance care, electronic registries for population health, personalized medicine, the omnipresent patient health record through fitness tracking devices, smartphone apps, connected electronic measurement devices and more.

 With this data explosion, the healthcare industry has been targeted for attacks.
 Ransomware attacks have been particularly rampant in the healthcare industry, causing hospitals to even shut down temporarily and transfer patients.
 If this is not an impact on patient care, what is?
-The big global ransomware attack that occurred in the first half of 2017 was called WannaCry.
-Here are some real examples of how it impacted patient care:
+Here's a flashback - the big global ransomware attack WannaCry that occurred in 2017 impacted patient care, and here are some real examples of how it did so.

 - Providers were unable to look after patients properly as medical devices were not functioning.
 Many providers did not even have access to X-rays.